cfengtui/Case_study/README.md

 - max_depth: this parameter controls the sophistication of the model, we choose the range [3,4,5].
 A too high value may cause overfitting to our training set.

 ### Fit the best model
 We plot the precision-recall curve to demonstrate the performance of the final model, and move the threshold to maximize the f2 score.
-It turns out that the optimal threshold of 0.56 is not far from the default value of 0.5.
+It shows that the optimal threshold is 0.72 instead of the default value 0.5.

-We compare the performance (recall, precision and f2) of the xgboost model with two benchmark models: persistence model (always use this month deliquency to forecast next month), and naive model (if a consumer has ever positive value in his/her arrears balance, then we keep forecasting positive values in the future).
-Xgboost model produces much better results than the two benchmark models:
+We compare the performance (recall, precision and f2) of the xgboost model with two benchmark models: persistence model (always use this month delinquency situation to forecast next month), and naive model (if a consumer has ever positive value in his/her arrears balance, then we will keep forecasting delinquncy in the future).
+Xgboost model produces  better results than the two benchmark models, here is a summary of results:

 | Result        | Recall        | Precision  | F2 score  |
 | ------------- |:-------------:| ----------:| ---------:|